felixDHb/RaMap/tutorial.md

 # Tutorial for RaMap

 This tutorial is intended to guide the application of RaMap.
-It provides a step-by-step instruction and demonstrates its use through two example Raman mapping datasets.
+It provides a step-by-step instruction and demonstrates its use through the example Raman mapping dataset *Mapping_Large_02.csv*.

 At the beginning, it should be checked whether all rerquired python packages are installed.
 Please refer to the [readme](README.md#Requirements) file for details.